 Unfortunately I can't find any information on our herringbone backsplash, I'm so sorry!
 We got it from Floor and Decor, it's a marble herringbone tile, and we bought the last of the lot (I guess they have discontinued carrying it).
 If I find something similar I will link to it for you!

-This is what Abby said about the subway tile in our kitchen: “The backsplash would have different availability depending on which state you live in.
+This is what our designer said about the subway tile in our kitchen: “The backsplash would have different availability depending on which state you live in.
 But it is a subway Carrara Marble Tile, fairly standard.
 People can price shop this one.
 The key is the size and finish.
 So polished or honed, and we did honed.”

 For me, the real trick was taking it aaaaaaall the way up to the ceiling.
 Really opened up the space and made our ceilings feel taller than they really are!